Josh Scalisi

 Window manager

-I use a window manager named Openbox.
-It hasn't been updated since 2015, but it does everything I need it to do, it works perfectly, and it's highly configurable (see my Openbox config).
+I use an X11 window manager named Openbox.
+The last time Openbox had a stable release was in 2015, but it does everything I need it to do, it works perfectly, and it's highly configurable (see my Openbox config).

 Openbox is a stacking window manager.
-I prefer stacking window managers to tiling window managers because I usually have only three GUI apps running – mlterm, Emacs, and Firefox – and all three benefit from being maximized to full screen.
-For example, I use mlterm (a terminal emulator) to run multiple shells in a split window, I use Emacs to edit tabular data with many columns, and I like having a wide tab bar in Firefox.
+I prefer stacking window managers to tiling window managers because I usually have only three GUI apps running — a terminal emulator, text editor, and web browser — and all three benefit from being maximized to full screen.
+For example, I like having a wide tab bar in my web browser, and I frequently use my terminal emulator and text editor to display files with long lines, such as log files and plain text spreadsheets.

-I haven't fully evaluated any Wayland compositors that support stacking window management (e.g., labwc, Wayfire, and hikari) because I'm so satisfied with Openbox.
+I haven't fully evaluated any Wayland compositors that support stacking window management (such as labwc, Wayfire, and hikari) because I'm so satisfied with Openbox.

 Desktop notifications